 What if I Need More Help?

 The counselors at Waters Edge Counseling can help walk you through these steps and help heal those relationships that may currently be in jeopardy.
 We know the holidays can be extremely tricky with family and friend.
 Our therapists are well trained and ready to talk.
-Call or email us today.
+Call or email us at [email protected].